Novaotic/breakout/README.md

 I'm breaking this down into phases, I'll leave notes in each one as I work through it.

 1. First create component structure.
-So this would likely be, "Game/App", "Paddle", "Ball", and "Brick" components
+So this would likely be, "Game/App", "Paddle", "Ball", and "Brick" components I started with what I thought would be the hardest, the bricks.
+It was simplier than a thought however.
+Just two components, one to render the brick (Brick.js) and another to create the brick grid (BrickGrid.js).
+Keeping them seperate should help with adding future functionality.
+In the BrickGrid I've added difficulty objects, for use in possibly different difficulty levels, for now it just uses 'easy'.

 2. Rendering and styling components